TeachBooks/he-staff/book/GeneralDepartment/departmental_committees/departmental_committees.md

-# Cross-departmental committees
+# Departmental work groups

-On this page, you will find information about the HE Cross-departmental committees:
+On this page, you will find information about the HE Departmental committees:
 - Safety committee
 - Education committee
 - Research committee